 Prior to joining Random House in 2000, Anke was an attorney with the law firm of Davis Wright Tremaine, where she advised book publishers and other media companies in First Amendment and Intellectual Property matters.

 Anke has law degrees from the University of Munich in Germany and NYU.
 (LLM).

-Claire von Schilling is Executive Vice President, Director, Corporate Communications at Penguin Random House.
+Claire von Schilling is Executive Vice President, Director, Corporate Communications and Social Responsibility at Penguin Random House.
 In this global role, she oversees media relations, internal communications, branding, social responsibility, including corporate giving, and public affairs.
 She is focused on telling the company story and building the corporate brand with key stakeholder audiences.
 She was a global lead for the pre-merger communications for Penguin Random House, oversaw the development of the combined company’s brand identity, and has since initiated and launched a number of internal and external publicity and brand campaigns.